 ALL FEES ARE NON-REFUNDABLE.
 Certificates will be issued by KDADS.
 When taking online CNA testing, you will know immediately upon test submission whether you have passed the exam or not.
-Upon completing CMA testing, you will receive a phone call from the AHC Coordinator within 1 week informing you of either a pass or fail result.
-You cannot practice in the clinical setting until you have received KDADS certification, even though you may have completed the exam successfully.
+Upon completing CMA testing, you will receive an email from the AHC Coordinator within 48 hours informing you of either a pass or fail result.
+You cannot practice in the clinical setting with either your CNA or CMA certificate until you have received KDADS certification, even though you may have completed the exam successfully.

-You can go online to the Kansas Nurse Aide Registry to view your certificate and credential number:
+You can go online to the Kansas Nurse Aide Registry to view your certificate and credential number: www.ksnurseaidregistry.org